When It Comes to Diversity, Is Women's Soccer Making Progress?

 U.S. soccer has long been criticized for its lack of diversity.
-Half the first-round picks in the NWSL draft this year were women of color, but that doesn't appear to be the result of larger structural changes.
+Half the first-round picks in the NWSL draft this year were women of colour, but that doesn't appear to be the result of larger structural changes.

 Photo by Stephanie Yang